 (1) I went there with a view to meet him.

-- Fill in the blanks with appropriate tense: I wish I … dead.
+110. Fill in the blanks with appropriate tense: I wish I … dead.

-Explanation Here all options except option (1) have mis-spelt words.
-So, the question should have been asked in a different way such as find out the’ correctly spelt word.
+Explanation: Here all options except option (1) have mis-spelled words.
+So, the question should have been asked in a different way such as find out the’ correctly spelled word.

 The expression ‘the rule of law’ relates to human association.
 It purports to stand for human being associated in terms of the recognition of certain conditions of association, namely ‘laws’: human beings joined in an exclusive, specifiable mode of relationships.
 I shall begin, therefore, with two brief remarks about human relationship in general.